 GETTING TO PARIS

-The Eurostar arrives at Paris Gare du Nord station and it’s the easiest way to get to Paris from London.
-Catch the metro into central Paris.
-Look for cheap Eurostar tickets well in advance.
+The Eurostar arrives at Paris Gare du Nord station, which is the easiest way to get to Paris.
+There is also a metro station at Gare de Nord, so it’s easy to get into central Paris.

 GETTING AROUND PARIS